amejiarosario/amejiarosario.github.io/source/_drafts/2019-03-14-How-to-perform-Atomic-Operations-on-MongoDB.md

 Let's say we have an e-Commerce app and we want to model a product on MongoDB with atomic operations.
 We can do something like this:

-{% codeblock creating a product on mongodb lang:js%}
+{% codeblock creating a product on MongoDB lang:js%}
 use AtomicMongoDB;
 // => switched to db AtomicMongoDB